© aywan88 / iStockphoto

 CBI was born in 1998.
 At the time, there were few options for training as a doula, childbirth educator or breastfeeding counselor.
 You could choose a two-day workshop but we were seeing many birth professionals who felt unprepared and ill-equipped for the challenges of their role.
 We wanted to up the game.
 To help people feel confident in their skills, knowledgeable, and to be able to learn in a supportive environment.
 And we wanted to make training and certification more accessible for those who had families, jobs and lives outside their work!

 But how to do this?
 How could we reach people who lived in areas where training wasn’t available?
 People in rural areas?
 People who worked full time or didn’t have childcare?
 People who wanted more than just the basics but wanted to feel prepared, confident and professional in their role?
 We looked at what skills and competencies were really important in working with birthing families.
 What really made the difference?
 What we discovered was that birthing families felt strong and empowered when they had knowledge.
 But they also needed tools to know how to use that knowledge effectively.
 And birth professionals needed to have time to not just absorb knowledge or practice a double-hip squeeze, but to reflect on their work, on the choices that clients make, on their own feelings about those choices.
 Time that just isn’t available in two days!
 We realized that our training would need to be different.
 We didn’t just change the rules.
 We made new ones!
 We made training a journey rather than a destination.
 A journey where the focus is on personal growth and building competency, rather than simply receiving a certificate.
-A journey that pairs students with a dedicated trainer to walk the path together, for as long as it takes, and access to a global peer community even after you complete your training.
+A journey that pairs students and trainers to walk the path together, for as long as it takes, and access to a global peer community even after you complete your training.

 Our first courses in 1998 were for Birth Doulas and Childbirth Educators.
 In 2008 we added Postpartum Doula and Breastfeeding Counselor courses.
 Over the past 20 years maternity care has changed.
 More technology and interventions are used and more rules exist within the health care system.